ros2/design/articles/actions.md

 ## API

-Proposed examples can be in the respository [examples](https://github.com/ros2/examples/tree/actions_proposal).
+Usage examples can be found in the [examples](https://github.com/ros2/examples) repository.

 C++: